When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Relaxation Tip

-2. Get Some Fruit
+2. Fuel With Fruit

 Finding a “mommy and me” exercise class is a great way to meet other moms in the same boat.
 You can even do a few stretches while your baby is chilling on a blanket next to you to get a boost of energy.